lightdarkmaster/clock_extension/README.md

 You wil be also able to reconfigurate the previous configured parameters by clicking on the bottom left text.

 ## TODO
-* Add configurable option for showing seconds in the clock.
+* Add background image in the clock extension.
+* Add Calendar

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.